Vaillancourt Fountain: Location

-When Vaillancourt designed the fountain, the elevated Embarcadero Freeway was still in existence along the Embarcadero.
-The fountain was designed with the freeway environment in mind, but it was built to bring people to an expansive public space, as San Francisco Chronicle architecture critic John King called it "an act of defiant distraction until the freeway came down in 1991".
+When Vaillancourt designed the fountain, the elevated Embarcadero Freeway still ran along the Embarcadero.
+While the fountain was designed with that freeway environment in mind, its main purpose was to bring people to an expansive public space.
+San Francisco Chronicle architecture critic John King called it "an act of defiant distraction until the freeway came down in 1991".

 Design and construction

 Vaillancourt Fountain was a product of the redevelopment of San Francisco that took place in the 1950s and 1960s.
 The Transamerica Pyramid was constructed from 1969-1972.
 BART was also being constructed; Embarcadero station would eventually open in 1976, three years after the other stations along Market.

-Justin Herman, for whom the plaza was named, was a leading figure in this process and the executive director of the redevelopment agency in charge.
+Justin Herman, for whom the plaza was formerly named, was a leading figure in this process and the executive director of the redevelopment agency in charge.
 The plaza was one of several plazas proposed in the 1962 redevelopment analysis What to do About Market Street, including Hallidie Plaza and United Nations Plaza, which were also completed in the mid-1970s.
 That 1962 analysis was written by planners Livingston and Blayney, landscape architect Lawrence Halprin, architects Rockrise & Watson, and Larry Smith Co. real estate consultants.

 Plans for the plaza were drawn up by Mario Ciampi, John Savage Bolles, and Halprin.
 In August 1966 a committee consisting of those three, plus sculptor and Art Commission member Sally Hellyer, invited six sculptors to submit models for a loosely defined "monumental abstract sculpture".
 By December five had responded: Jacques Overhoff, Reuben Nakian, Alicia Penalba, James Melchert, and Vaillancourt.
 The committee chose 38-year-old Vaillancourt but his second model, meant to show development of the design, did not even resemble the first model.
 By November 1968 Hellyer had been replaced by Ruth Asawa, who rejected the design, saying in part, "I for one, am not willing to remain silent while we play the old game of the emperor's new clothes on the unsuspecting people of this city."
 For his part, Halprin was quoted as saying that if the fountain didn't prove to be among the "great works of civic art ...
 I am going to slit my throat".